Team

 We are looking for enthusiastic individuals with an interest in cellular signaling pathways, biochemistry, genomics, proteomics, metabolism and mammalian physiology.
 Candidates should have a Ph.D. or M.D. with relevant training.
 Please submit your CV and research interests by email to katrinjs (at) stanford.edu.
 The laboratory has an excellent track record in postdoctoral scholars receiving independent funding.

-We are recruiting postdoctoral fellows from historically underrepresented backgrounds through PROPEL. https://propel.stanford.edu/
+We are recruiting postdoctoral fellows through PROPEL. https://propel.stanford.edu/

-We are recruiting postdoctoral fellows from underrepresented backgrounds through PRISM. https://postdocs.stanford.edu/fellowships-and-funding-support-diversity-postdoc
+We are recruiting postdoctoral fellows through PRISM. https://postdocs.stanford.edu/fellowships-and-funding-support-diversity-postdoc

 We are looking for a postdoctoral fellow for an interdisciplinary project between Stanford and EMBL, Germany. https://med.stanford.edu/lifesciencealliance/research/projects/metabolism.html